 Understanding the math of real estate is crucial

 Your chances of being the next Facebook inventor are minimal, but the chance of you buying real estate is possible.
-I’ll show you exactly how you can get a fifteen percent or higher internal rate of return on your investment.
+I’ll show you exactly how you can get a fifteen percent or higher internal rate of return on your money.
 All it takes is cash flow, appreciation and an exit strategy.

 When I was sixteen I wanted to help my mother and I couldn’t.
 That became the driving force for me to want to create wealth so I could help her and others.